BoastfulCat/fireorm-web/README.md

 In Firestore, data is stored in _Documents_ which are organized into _Collections_ that may also contain _SubCollections_.

-To take full advantage of what fireorm's have to offer, is recommended that you are familiarized with [Firestore Data Model](https://firebase.google.com/docs/firestore/data-model).
+To take full advantage of what fireorm-web have to offer, is recommended that you are familiarized with [Firestore Data Model](https://firebase.google.com/docs/firestore/data-model).

 ### FireORM-Web Models